 The purpose of this programme is to provide a balance of vocational and academic study that is intellectually challenging, vocationally relevant and provides clear foundations to pursue a progressive career in the field of Canine Therapy.

 Academic knowledge and understanding reinforces and supports the development of vocational skills equipping the students with the abilities and the knowledge relevant to their employment or the need of their employers.

-The BSc (Hons) in Canine Therapy will produce highly qualified practitioners specialised in various aspects of canine therapy (hydrotherapy, massage therapy).
-These are popular disciplines within the industry and students will acquire basic skills enabling them to pursue a career in any of these fields.
+The BSc (Hons) in Canine Therapy will produce highly qualified practitioners specialised in various aspects of canine therapy, but prioritising hydrotherapy and massage.
+These are popular disciplines within the industry and students will acquire the skills enabling them to pursue a career in this field.